george-mcintyre/aida-pva/docs/2_1_Channel_Provider_Implementation_Reference.md

 ## Reference Service

 AIDA-PVA provides a reference service implementation.
-You can explore this code to help you understand how to implement your Service Provider.
+You can explore this code to help you understand how to implement your Channel Provider.
 The code is available [here](https://github.com/slaclab/aida-pva/tree/master/src/cpp/providers/Reference).